Samourai-Wallet/Afterburner/README.md

 Afterburner will restore the BIP39 mnemonic for any BIP44 wallet and allow you to unblock unconfirmed transactions via CPFP.

-* any unconfirmed tx for which there is at least 1 change output
+* the unconfirmed tx must have at least 1 change output
 * the parent tx of the unconfirmed transaction should be confirmed
-* the change output and/or the other available utxo are large enough to cover the additional miners' fee + our service charge.
+* the change output and, if needed, the other available utxo must be large enough to cover the additional miners' fee + our service charge.

 ### License: